xsc/peripheral/README.md

 @(:data my-consumer)  ;; => []
 ```

-Component data flows top-to-bottom, meaning that fields that come later in the list can rely on those preceding them (and refer
+Component data flows top-to-bottom, meaning that fields that come later in the list can rely on those
-to them by their symbol).
+preceding them (and refer to them by their symbol).
+Note that if an exception occurs during initialization,
+already initialized fields will be cleaned up.

 ### Component Startup/Shutdown